 Bones grow in size during childhood, gaining mass and strength.
 The amount of bone mass you obtain while you are young determines your skeletal health for the rest of your life.
 The more bone mass you have after adolescence, the more protection you have against losing bone mass later.

 Good nutrition is vital for normal growth.
 Like all tissues, bone needs a balanced diet, enough calories, and appropriate nutrients, such as calcium.
 But not everyone follows a diet that is best for bone health.
-For example, the federal government's Institute of Medicine recommends a calcium intake for children ages 9 to 17 years of 1,300 mg/day (800 mg/day for children ages 3 to 8 years).
-However, only about 25% of boys and 10% of girls in this age group have a diet that meets these recommendations.
+For example, the Institute of Medicine recommends a calcium intake for children ages 9 to 18 years of 1,300 mg/day (1,000 mg/day for children ages 4 to 8 years).
+Many children, however, have diets that do not meet this recommendation.

-Several groups of children and adolescents are at risk for poor bone health, including:
+Several groups of children and adolescents are at greater risk for poor bone health, including:

 - Premature infants and infants with low birth weight who have lower than expected bone mass in the first few months of life.

-- Children who take medications such as steroids to treat respiratory diseases such as asthma.
+- Children who take medications, such as steroids, to treat respiratory diseases like asthma.

 - Children who have cystic fibrosis, celiac disease, and inflammatory bowel disease.
 These conditions make it difficult for the body to absorb nutrients appropriately.